AI Employee Monitoring Software: How to Track AI Usage – A Complete Guide

 According to Deloitte’s 2025 Tech Trends report, 61% of enterprises now use AI in at least one business function up from 44% just a year ago (Deloitte, 2025).

 Yet while the tools are being used, they’re often not being governed.
 Employees are pasting proprietary code into public chatbots.
 Sales teams are using AI copy tools without approvals.
-Shadow AI is spreading and it’s fast becoming a liability.
+Shadow AI is spreading, and it’s fast becoming a liability.
+The lack of visibility into the team's activities and employee work makes it difficult to monitor how AI is impacting productivity, compliance, and overall performance.

 Shadow AI: The Silent Risk